FuelLabs/intro-to-sway/README.md

 - 🔭 Fuel Indexer: Easily make your own indexer to organize and query on-chain data.

-You can use Sway to write contracts, scripts, predicates, and libraries on the Fuel network.
+You can use Sway to write contracts, scripts, predicates, and libraries for the Fuel network.

 - 💼 A contract is a set of functions with persistent state that can be deployed on a blockchain.
 Once deployed, the contract lives on the blockchain and can never be changed or deleted.
 Anyone can access the state or call public functions without permission.